SofiaGIb/SofiaGIb/README.md

 <h1 align="center">Welcome to my GitHub profile! 👋</h1>

 Hi!
-I'm Leandro Martinez, a passionate and committed developer focused on creating innovative and practical solutions that can have a positive impact on the world.
+I'm Sofia Ibañez, a passionate and committed developer focused on creating innovative and practical solutions that can have a positive impact on the world.

 With a focus on web development and programming, I have experience working with a variety of technologies.
 I like to stay up-to-date on the latest trends and tools, and I enjoy taking on new challenges in my daily work.

 In addition to my work as a developer, I really enjoy teamwork and collaborating with other developers to create exciting and meaningful projects.
 I firmly believe that diversity and inclusion are essential to the success of any project and I am always looking for ways to get involved in the development community to learn from others and share my experience.

-- 🔭 I’m currently working on [Rick & Morty](https://github.com/Lean0mar/RickAndMortyApp)
+- 🔭 I’m currently working on [Rick & Morty](https://github.com/SofiaGIb/Rick_and_morty)

 - 🌱 I’m currently learning **English**

-- 👨‍💻 All of my projects are available at [GitHub](https://github.com/Lean0mar)
+- 👨‍💻 All of my projects are available at [GitHub](https://github.com/SofiaGIb)

 - ⚡ Fun fact **I love to listen to music, drink copious amounts of coffee, and of course, program!**